influxdata/docs-v2/content/flux/v0.x/join-data/_index.md

 ---
-title: Join data sets
+title: Join data
-seotitle: Join data sets with Flux
+seotitle: Join data with Flux
 description: >
   Flux supports inner, full outer, left outer, and right outer joins.
   Learn how to use the `join` package to join two data sets with common values.